 We are looking for excellence in writing and storytelling.

-Author and publisher David Bruce Smith has boundless enthusiasm for American History and a limitless longing to share his passion with the nation’s school children.
-So, it’s no wonder that he created the Grateful American™ Prize.
+Author and publisher David Bruce Smith has boundless enthusiasm for American History and a limitless longing to share it with America’s schoolchildren.
+So, it’s no wonder that he created the Grateful American™ Book Prize.

-The new literary award is his way of recognizing authors who pen works for children that are focused on historical American events and personalities.
-David says it wasn’t his idea but a notion suggested to him by the late Dr. Bruce Cole, the former Chairman of the National Endowment for the Humanities.
+This new literary award is his way of recognizing authors who create absorbing works of literature for 7th to 9th graders about American events and personalities — an idea suggested to him by the late Dr. Bruce Cole, the former Chairman of the National Endowment for the Humanities.

-Dr. Cole and David have long shared their concern that history has taken a back seat to math and science in education, especially in early education.
+Dr. Cole and Smith have long shared their concern that history has been subjugated by science and math.

 “Over the past several decades schools have gradually deemphasized history in the classroom with the result that kids today do not know who George Washington and Benjamin Franklin were,” David is quick to note.